certtools/intelmq/intelmq/bots/outputs/postgresql/README.md

 (The encoding parameter should ensure the right encoding on platform where this is not the default.)

-Now initialise it as database-user `intelmq` (in this example a network connection to localhost is used, so you would get to test if the user `intelmq` can authenticate):
+Now initialize it as database-user `intelmq` (in this example a network connection to localhost is used, so you would get to test if the user `intelmq` can authenticate):
 ```